The Delta Force: Plot

 Upon returning to Beirut, the terrorists transport the passengers to a separate location, while the pilots and two male flight attendants remain in the 707.
 Working with a sympathetic Greek Orthodox priest, Israeli Army Intelligence prepares an operation to free the hostages.
 McCoy and Peterson are able to enter into Lebanon disguised as a Canadian television crew.
-In a prolonged campaign against the terrorists, the Delta Force bide their time to identify the terrorist leaders and locate the hostages.
+In a prolonged campaign against the terrorists, Delta Force bides its time to identify the terrorist leaders and locate the hostages.
 Once the hostages are located, Delta Force assaults the terrorist holdouts, freeing the hostages and evacuating them to the airport.
 During the battle, McCoy, Peterson, and their team hunt for Abdul and the Jewish hostages.
-They kill most of the militants but Abdul gravely injures Peterson and flees.
+They kill most of the militants, but Abdul gravely wounds Peterson and flees.
 While the commandos tend to Peterson, McCoy chases Abdul and tracks him down to a nearby abandoned home.
 He then engages him in a vicious hand-to-hand fight, breaking Abdul's arm.
 As the terrorist leader prepares to shoot McCoy, he is killed when McCoy launches a rocket into his car.

 With the hostages and rescue teams secured, the team seizes Flight 282 by secretly infiltrating the airfield through a cotton plantation.
 Using silenced weapons, Alexander and the Delta team kill the terrorist guards and save the crew.
-They board the 707 with all of the hostages, taking off to Israel just as McCoy storms the runway on his motorcycle; managing to board after destroying several terrorist jeeps.
+They board the 707 with all of the hostages, taking off for Israel just as McCoy storms the runway on his motorcycle, managing to board after destroying several terrorist jeeps.
 On board, the team tends to the wounded passengers and the dying Peterson.
 After having confirmed the hostages are safe and en route home, Peterson says his farewells to McCoy before succumbing to his wounds.
-In the main cabin the ex-hostages and Delta commandos join in a rousing rendition of "America The Beautiful", not knowing about Peterson's death, except for Alexander, Bobby, McCoy, and O'Malley.
-In Israel, the Boeing 707 lands safely and the hostages are greeted by their families, while Delta Force disembarks with Peterson's body in tow to their C-130.
-The team concludes their operation and departs for the United States amidst celebrations by the people.
+In the main cabin, the ex-hostages and Delta commandos join in a rousing rendition of "America The Beautiful," not knowing about Peterson's death, except for Alexander, Bobby, McCoy, and O'Malley.
+In Israel, the Boeing 707 lands safely, and the hostages are greeted by their families, while Delta Force disembarks with Peterson's body in tow to its C-130.
+The team concludes its operation and departs for the United States amid celebrations by the passengers.